wp-plugins/multi-rating/readme.txt

 Yes they are OK in a responsive web design except the star rating image is 130px fixed width.
 The rating results text wrap onto the next line and the rating form is a HTML table.

 == Screenshots ==
-1. Post with star rating results after_title.
-2. Default rating form.
-You can customise the CSS in the plugin options.
-3. Post with star rating results after_title, rating form after_content and top rating results widget in sidebar.
+1. Post with star rating results after_title and rating form after_content.
+2. Rating result entries
+3. Rating result entry values
-4. TODO
+4. Rating items
-5. TODO
+5. Add new rating item
-6. TODO
+6. Settings 1
+7. Settings 2
+8. Settings 3

 == Upgrade Notice ==